UoE-macOS/autopkg-recipes/Native Instruments/README.md

 autopkg make-override NativeInstrumentsProduct.munki.recipe
 ```
-You might want to edit the file override created by this step, to specify a custom Download location or (if you have used the `.munki` recipe) to set some munki variables appropriate to your environment.
+__You now need to edit the override file__ created by this step, to add the username and password of your Native Instruments account.
+If you like, you can also specify a custom Download location or (if you have used the `.munki` recipe) set some munki variables appropriate to your environment.

+__warning__: Your Native Instruments password will be stored in plaintext the override files.
+Please make sure you are doing your packaging on a secure machine.
+Keychain integration is a Work In Progress!

 2. Next, use the helper tool to use this file as a template to generate overrides for each of the products you want to package.
 This will simply copy the template override file you made in step 1 multiple times, replacing the relevant name and UUID for each product. the example below assumes you are using the `.pkg` recipe: be sure to replace `--template-override-source` with the correct file.
 ```